mediacloud/web-search/dokku-scripts/README.md

 ## Scripts to assist creating and deploying web-search as a Dokku App

-All scripts require the user has been set up to be a dokku user using `sudo dokku ssh-keys:add .....`
+These scripts are intended to allow multiple instances of the app to run on a single Dokku server.

 NOTE!!!
 ONLY TESTED FOR "USER" INSTANCES!!!!

+All scripts require that the user has been set up to be a dokku ssh user using `sudo dokku ssh-keys:add .....`

 The directory, script names, branch and instance naming conventions are the same as used by `rss-fetcher`.